ICHydro/Riverlabs/docs/en/installation/sensor-positioning.md

 ---

 !!! success "Optimal Positioning Achieved"
-    With careful attention to positioning, clearances, and target considerations, your logger will provide accurate, reliable measurements for years of operation.
+    With careful attention to positioning, clearances and target considerations, your logger will provide accurate, reliable measurements for years of operation.